 1. Choose Native Plants

 Native plants are the backbone of sustainable landscaping because they thrive naturally in your local climate, soil, and ecosystem.
 They require less water, fertilizer, and pesticides, making them low-maintenance and resource-efficient.
 They also attract and support native pollinators like bees, butterflies, and birds, creating a balanced ecosystem within your garden.
 Research native plant species that suit your soil type, and integrate them into your landscape for a natural, resilient garden.
+As part of their care, remember to periodically prune their branches and roots and remove any surrounding weeds.
+An oscillating saw can be a handy tool for these tasks, ensuring your plants have the space and resources they need to flourish.

 2. Minimize Lawn Areas